Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/microblaze-system/README.md

 ## Lab Files

-The Tcl script `lab_classic_mb.tcl` is included with the design files to perform all the tasks in Vivado.
+The Tcl script `lab_riscv_mb.tcl` is included with the design files to perform all the tasks in Vivado.
 The Vitis software platform operations must be done in the Vitis GUI.
 You will need to modify the Tcl script to match the desired project path and project name on your machine.
 </details>

 <hr class="sphinxhide"></hr>